sanazjamloo/project3-travelApp/README.md

 # User Story

-- As an anonymous user, I can:
+### As an anonymous user, I can:
-- Sign up and create a new user account.
+- create a new user account so I can login.
-- I can login into my account and add, and update the list of the locations that I have been, so I can keep track of my travel history.
-I am also able to leave comments on each travel, and share my experience with other visitors of the website.
-In addition, I can Search for a location so I can see who else has been there.
+- login so I can add trips I've taken.
+- search for a location so I can see others' experiences.

+### As a logged in user, I can:
+- add places I’ve been so I can keep track of them
+- view my trips so I can reminisce.
+- edit my locations so I can fix any mistakes I might have made.
+- delete a place I’ve been so I can forget the sad, sad things that happened there….
+Or in case I made a mistake.
-- I can Sign Out at the end of the session so someone else doesn’t mess with my account.
+- sign out at the end of the session so someone else doesn’t mess with my account.

 # Necessary Deliverables